Paycheck Protection Program Updates

 But this has never been about us.

 This is about customers like Bill and Fahad, who continue to develop and manufacture life-saving medical devices in the ongoing fight against COVID-19.
 Or Duane and Kate who have found new ways to open their venue virtually.
-And Mike who has been able to protect 50 local jobs while bringing on new teammates from his industry who had lost their jobs.

 We've shared more stories of our customers so you can be inspired by the tenacity of business owners, who were relentless in fighting for what they are most passionate about - their employees.